Virginia, Ikea give $4M to boost Legal Aid services for residents facing eviction

-“Obviously there is no good time for a family to lose their home, but a pandemic is the worst time,” Northam (D) said in a news conference in Richmond — a city that, he noted, had one of the country’s highest eviction rates even before the pandemic.
+“Obviously there is no good time for a family to lose their home, but a pandemic is the worst time,” Northam (D) said at a news conference in Richmond — a city that, he noted, had one of the country’s highest eviction rates even before the pandemic.
 “The urgency has grown since.”

-In the two-year state budget approved in March, as the coronavirus was just gaining a foothold in Virginia, General Assembly set aside $1.5 million for additional Legal Aid attorneys.
+In the two-year state budget approved in March, as the coronavirus was just gaining a foothold in Virginia, the General Assembly set aside $1.5 million for additional Legal Aid attorneys.
 But as the health and economic crisis deepened, Northam and legislators later froze that funding, along with other new spending.

 At the same time, the restrictions imposed to stem the spread of the virus curtailed hundreds of thousands of jobs, putting more low-income Virginians at risk of losing their housing.
 More than 1 million Virginians have filed for unemployment benefits because of lost jobs or wages, Northam said.